now

 Benchmarking of meal box companies and meal planning apps.

-Simultaneously, we conducted user interviews with current and potential users to understand core jobs to be done, user needs, and pain points.
+Simultaneously, we conducted user interviews to understand core jobs to be done, user needs, and pain points.

 􀷾